zeroibc/my-mac-os/README.md

 #### [SnippetsLab](https://www.renfei.org/snippets-lab/) - Snippet manager
 - I use the app to manage my own personal library of snippets.
 I prefix all snippets I make.
 For example vim snippets are prefixed with `vim:`.
 Git related snippets with `git:` and so on.
-- This lets me then use the [Alfred workflow](https://www.renfei.org/snippets-lab/press-release/whats-new/osx-1.6.html) that the App's author provides to search for these snippets insanely fast.
+- This lets me then use the [Alfred workflow](https://www.renfei.org/snippets-lab/press-release/whats-new/osx-1.6.html) that the app's author provides to search for these snippets insanely fast.
 <img src="https://i.imgur.com/gzoH1Dh.png" width="500" alt="img">

 Here is how my library looks: